wrld3d/wrld-example-app/android/README.md

 2. Copy your Senion SDK JAR file into your local checkout directory of [wrld-example-app/android/libs](https://github.com/wrld3d/wrld-example-app/tree/master/android/libs).
 3. Make sure your ANDROID_HOME and ANDROID_NDK_HOME are set to the correct paths.
 The default Android Studio installation paths on Windows are `\Users\username\AppData\Local\Android\sdk` and `\Users\username\AppData\Local\Android\sdk\ndk-bundle`.
 On MacOS they are located at `/Users/<username>/Library/Android/sdk` and `/Users/<username>/Library/Android/sdk/ndk-bundle`.
+4. Make sure your JAVA_HOME is set.
+Instructions for this can be found on the [oracle](https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html) website.
-4. To create a debug build for Android run:
+5. To create a debug build for Android run:

   `./android/build.sh`